trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-partner-program/Referral-Program.md

 ---
-title: New Ieatta Referral Program
+title: New Expensify Referral Program
-description: Share your invite link with a friend, start a chat with a coworker, request money from your boss -- we'll pay you $250 if your referral adopts New Ieatta.
+description: Share your invite link with a friend, start a chat with a coworker, request money from your boss -- we'll pay you $250 if your referral adopts New Expensify.
 ---
 <!-- The lines above are required by Jekyll to process the .md file -->

 # About

-[New Ieatta](https://new.expensify.com/) is growing thanks to members like you who love it so much that they tell their friends, family, colleagues, managers, and fellow business founders to use it, too.
+[New Expensify](https://new.expensify.com/) is growing thanks to members like you who love it so much that they tell their friends, family, colleagues, managers, and fellow business founders to use it, too.

-As a thank you, every time you bring a new customer into New Ieatta, you'll get $250.
+As a thank you, every time you bring a new customer into New Expensify, you'll get $250.
 Here's how it works.

-# How to get paid to refer anyone to New Ieatta
+# How to get paid to refer anyone to New Expensify

 The sky's the limit for this referral program!
 Your referral can be anyone - a friend, family member, boss, coworker, neighbor, or even social media follower.
 We're making it as easy as possible to get that cold hard $$$.

-1. There are a bunch of different ways to refer someone to New Ieatta:
+1. There are a bunch of different ways to refer someone to New Expensify:
    - Start a chat
    - Submit an expense to them
    - Split an expense with them